Image: Scott Mitchell

 Los Angeles Times

-An uncommonly versatile pianist, he has backed such jazz icons as Miles Davis and Freddie Hubbard – playing in the bands of both these trumpet greats while still in his 20s.
-Since then, Beasley has performed with a wide range of artists from Dianne Reeves, Ivan Lins, John Patitucci, Chaka Khan, Christian McBride, Carly Simon, Steely Dan, Lee Ritenour, Somi, A.R.
-Rahman, and James Brown’s last concert at the Hollywood Bowl.
+Double GRAMMY® Award Winner, 11x time nominee and Emmy nominee, John Beasley is an uncommonly versatile pianist.
+He began his career backing such jazz icons as Miles Davis and Freddie Hubbard – playing in the bands of both these trumpet greats while still in his 20s.
+Since then, Beasley has performed with a wide range of artists including Dianne Reeves, Ivan Lins, Chucho Valdes, John Patitucci, Chaka Khan, Christian McBride, Carly Simon, Steely Dan, Lee Ritenour, Queen Latifah and A.R.
+Rahman, to name a few.

 While on tour with Miles Davis, Beasley was inspired to record his first album Cauldron, which was produced by Steely Dan’s Walter Becker.
-A dozen albums later, Beasley has earned ten GRAMMY nominations, six for his project called MONK’estra.
+A dozen plus albums later, Beasley is a double Grammy award winner and has one Latin Grammy nomination.
+Six of his 11 Grammy nominations and one award are for his trilogy project called MONK’estra.

-When Herbie Hancock championed UNESCO in 2012 to appoint a day to celebrate jazz every year, Beasley was hand-selected as the Music Director for the Herbie Hancock Institute’s, which produces the global gala concert.
-He has since directed 30+ global all stars in concerts that have been held in Paris, Havana, St Petersburg, Istanbul, Osaka, Melbourne, New Orleans, and the notable 2016 gala at the White House, hosted by President Obama and First Lady Michelle Obama.
+When Herbie Hancock championed UNESCO in 2011 to appoint a day to celebrate jazz every year, Beasley was hand-selected as the Music Director for the Herbie Hancock Jazz Institute (formerly the Thelonious Monk Institute), which produces the global gala concerts.
+Every year, Beasley directs 30+ global all stars in concerts that have been held in Paris, Havana, St Petersburg, Istanbul, Osaka, Melbourne, New Orleans, New York/Los Angeles and the notable 2016 gala at the White House, hosted by President Obama and First Lady Michelle Obama.
 The ABC broadcast earned Beasley an Emmy nomination.